 We are redesigning our website and this will allow patients to request prescriptions and make appointments online.
 Please be aware there will be some changes to processes, including the need to register and obtain a User ID.
 You can do this by collecting registration data from the surgery.
 The whole process of registration takes only a few minutes.

 We would like to set up a small group to help us look for areas to improve, or indeed areas to not change!
 We would also like to conduct a survey and will look for helpful suggestions for topics to cover.
 To this end we are looking for a number of patients to join us.
 If you are interested please contact the manager Margaret Warren for more details - click here.

 Olveston Surgery Closed

-We have reached the difficult decision that maintaining our branch surgery at Olveston is no longer sustainable and will need to close on 1st April 2012.
+We reached the difficult decision that maintaining our branch surgery at Olveston was no longer sustainable and it closed on 1st April 2012.

 Practice Survey 2011 & Practice Ratings (benchmarking)

 Thank you to all our patients who took time during last year to complete a reply in the governments ongoing postal survey.

 feel very positive about the outcome for the following reasons: